Inflaton fragmentation in E-models of cosmological $\alpha$-attractors: The I-ball solution and its profile

 \section{The I-ball solution and its profile}

 When the dynamics is nearly periodic, the area of the track in the phase space is conserved, which is called adiabatic invariant $I$:

 where $\omega$ is the frequency of the periodic motion, or oscillation.
 I-ball profiles are defined as the solutions which minimize the one-period averaged energy, with fixed $I$.
-In the E-models, while the dynamics after inflation is dominated by harmonic oscillation, the asymmetric correction due to the cubic term plays an important role in the I-ball formation, which may make averaging and minimizing the energy rather involved.
-Here we derive the profile of the I-ball using an alternative method, called $\epsilon$-expansion~\cite{e27,e30,e31}, where we directly solve the time and space dependence of the oscillating solution in the small-amplitude approximation.
-Since analytic solutions exist only for 1+1 dimension, we will perform the analysis in 1+1 dimension.
+To find them, we can use the Lagrange multiplier method.
+However, in the E-models, while the dynamics after inflation is dominated by harmonic oscillation, cubic correction in the potential make the oscillation asymmetric and averaging the energy rather involved.
+Thus, here we derive the profile of the I-ball using an alternative method called $\epsilon$-expansion~\cite{Farhi:2007wj,Fodor:2009kf,Dashen:1975hd}, where we directly solve the time and space dependence of the oscillating solution in the small-amplitude approximation.
+Although the physical relation to the $I$ conservation is not clear, this method describes the I-ball profile very well\footnote{We note the $\epsilon$-expansion is not applicable for non-polynomial potentials like $V\sim \phi^{2-K},~0<K\ll1$, which has an I-ball solution}.
+Since the analytic solutions exist only for 1+1 dimension, we will perform the analysis in 1+1 dimension.
 Then, the equation of motion of $\phi$ is given as

 where